mikeasilva/handbook-diff/markdown/general-handbook.md

 		- 25.4.
 Family History Resources

 			* [#### 25.4.1.
-My Family: Stories That Bring Us Together
+FamilySearch.org, Ordinances Ready, and FamilySearch Apps

 			Uniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.

-			---](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number22)
+			---](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number23)

 			* [#### 25.4.2.
-FamilySearch.org and FamilySearch Apps
+My Family: Stories That Bring Us Together

 			Uniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.

-			---](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number23)
+			---](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number22)

 			* [#### 25.4.3.
-Indexing
+Family History Volunteer Activities

 			Uniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.